 If you have, or think you may have, a disability that may affect your work in this class and feel you need accommodations, contact the Disability Resource Center to schedule an appointment and initiate a conversation about reasonable accommodations.
-The DRC is located in 116 Smith Memorial Student Union, 503-725-4150, drc@pdx.edu,https://www.pdx.edu/drc.
+The DRC is at 116 Smith Memorial Student Union, 1825 SW Broadway; 503-725-4150; drc@pdx.edu.